Euro zone yields slip on economic, coronavirus worries

 Euro zone periphery govt bond yields http://tmsnrt.rs/2ii2Bqr

-LONDON, Feb 20 (Reuters) - Euro zone bond yields edged lower early Thursday as concern about a euro zone economic slowdown and damage to Asian growth from China's coronavirus kept core yields near two-week lows.
+LONDON, Feb 20 (Reuters) - Euro zone bond yields edged lower on Thursday as concern about a economic slowdown in the region and damage to Asian growth from China's coronavirus kept core yields near two-week lows.

-Worries about the euro zone's economy after a string of weak data have kept safe-haven government debt like Germany's well-supported.
-New data arrive on Friday, when purchasing managers indexes and euro zone inflation numbers are released.
+Worries about the euro zone economy after a string of weak data have kept safe-haven government debt like Germany's well-supported.
+Purchasing managers indexes and euro zone inflation numbers are released on Friday.

-The effects of the coronavirus on the euro zone economy are still unknown, but yields have already priced in much of the outlook for the region, particularly in Germany, said Jan von Gerich, an analyst at Nordea.
+The economic effects of the coronavirus in the euro zone are still unknown, but yields have already priced in much of the outlook, particularly in Germany, said Jan von Gerich, an analyst at Nordea.

 "It seems like the lower yields already account for the weakening outlook," he said.
 "The problem for yields to go even lower is that the ECB (European Central Bank) doesn't seem keen on any more easing.
 The bulk of the slowdown is priced in."